 - Place rice fine mesh colander and rinse it under cold running water until the water runs clear.

-- Turn on the Instant Pot and select "Sauté" adjust to more.
+- Turn on the Instant Pot, select "Sauté", and adjust to more.
 Add oil.
 When hot, add the rinsed rice.
-Toast rice for 2 – 3 minutes until most of the moisture is absorbed and rice starts to look a little toasted and coated with oil, stirring constantly.
+Toast rice for 2 – 3 minutes until most moisture is absorbed and the rice starts to look a little toasted and coated with oil, stirring constantly.

 - Add water, salt, garlic, vinegar, onion (if using), and pepper (if using).
-Bring to boil.
+Bring to a boil.
 Secure the lid to the Instant Pot.
-Close pressure release valve.
-Select "manual", or "pressure cook", and adjust cooking time to 8 minutes.
+Close the pressure release valve.
+Select "manual", or "pressure cook", and adjust the cooking time to 8 minutes.

 - When the time is over, let the pressure release on its own for 5 minutes.
 Then, carefully turn the valve to "Venting" to release any extra pressure that might still be in there.
 Then remove the lid.
 Press "cancel".